conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 Windows 98
 ```

-Our comparer does not seem to know what to do if the entire value is not a number.
+Our comparer does not seem to know what to do if the **entire value is not a number**.

 Currently, it is **treating everything** as a `string` and is **unable to convert each entry to a number**.